Are Patent and Trademark Deadlines Extended Due To COVID-19?

 The United States Patent & Trademark Office (USPTO) has extended most patent -related deadlines for small and micro entities falling between March 27 and July 1 to September 30.
 In order to qualify for the extension, however, a statement that the delay in filing was due to the COVID-19 outbreak must accompany the filing.
 There is a form available for making the statement, which can be accessed here or on the patent forms page.
-For large entities, after May 31, 2020, relief will be available to those who need it on a case-by-case basis.
+For large entities, relief is available to those who need it on a case-by-case basis.
 Such requests can be submitted through a petition for an extension of time or a petition to revive.

 - The Australian IP office is providing free extensions of time for up to three months for patents, trademarks and designs matters, including extensions of time to file evidence in oppositions.
 To get such an extension, a one-sentence declaration that the applicant is unable to meet the deadline due to disruptions from the COVID-19 pandemic is required.

 - The Mexican Patent and Trademark Office is closed indefinitely.
 Online services, however, are now available, including the ability to file new patent and trademarks applications.
 Paper-based procedures, such as maintenance, recordal of changes and prosecution of applications filed in paper, cannot be completed until the office reopens.